-- While 2018’s first quarter saw the return of volatility after a notably calm 2017, it left market indices largely unchanged.
-U.S. growth stocks posted modest gains in 2018’s first three months, while value stocks had modest losses.
+- While 2018’s first half saw the return of volatility after a notably calm 2017, the impact on market indices hasn’t been huge.
+Large-cap U.S. growth stocks posted single-digit gains in 2018’s first six months, while large-cap value stocks had modest losses.
 U.S. smaller-company stocks fared better than large-cap stocks, but there wasn’t much in it.
-Similarly, developed foreign markets posted a slight loss and emerging markets notched gains, but the indices were only separated by a few percentage points.
+Meanwhile, both developed foreign markets and emerging markets posted losses.

-- Short-term interest rates climbed in 2018’s first quarter, pushing up taxable money-market mutual fund yields to an average 1.2% and one-year certificate of deposit yields to 2%.
-Matters should continue to improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and again in March 2018.
+- Short-term interest rates climbed in 2018’s first half, pushing up taxable money-market mutual fund yields to an average 1.5% and one-year certificate of deposit yields to 2.3%.
+Matters should continue to improve: The Federal Reserve raised its target for the federal funds rate in March, June and December 2017, and again in March and June 2018.

 Want to get a handle on stock and bond market valuations?
 Check out the chapter on financial markets.